wenqianchua/MDEF/docs/term03/00-designstudio.md

 ### Session 1

 During class, we had a sharing session on each other's project.
-For this design studio, we had a discussion on what we wanted to do and how we wantedprogress from what we had last time.
+For this design studio, we had a discussion on what we wanted to do and how we wanted to progress from what we had last time.
 As a team, we agree that we will be trying to improve our product and test it out with local school children.

 For my personal work, I came out with a list of things that I will be doing and wrapping up for this term.